 - Milk – 12 grams of carbs/sugar in 1 cup of milk actually.
 Doesn’t mean you can’t have any dairy, but be aware of the type of dairy and check labels.
 For instance, the sugar content of fat free yogurts really varies- I’ve some with a 1 cup serving containing up to 12 grams of sugar, and others with only 7 grams.
 So always a good idea to choose the lower end during P3.

 - Nuts – There are 20 grams of carbs in 1 cup of almonds.
-Doesn’t mean you can’t have them, but amounts and their resulting carb level (1/4 cup – 5 grams carbs – much better!) matter.
+Doesn’t mean you can’t have them, but amounts and their resulting carb level (1/4 cup – 5 grams carbs – much better!) do matter and have more carbs than many of us realized.
+It wasn’t until I started getting a lot more into nutrition and macros myself that I knew this- big surprise for me..

 What if you still aren’t sure if something is a starch or carb?

 Check the both the sugar and carb count on the actual nutrition label always.
 Labeling can be misleading and reading the nutrition facts and ingredients can quickly help you see what’s REALLY in there.
-Additionally, see my post coming soon on Common P3 Questions and you will see I’ve detailed out some carb/calorie/sugar amounts for some foods to give you an idea.
+Additionally, see the Common P3 Questions further below – I’ve detailed out some carb/calorie/sugar amounts for some foods to give you an idea.

 As you can see then, you won’t be just eating more of P2 foods in Phase 3.
 And thank goodness!
 I’m sure you’ve had enough of those already.
 Not that you can’t still eat these foods of course, but really in most cases, removing most fruits from the equation is in your best interests.

-Okay this is the one of the keys for EASE in P3 that I am NOT a good example of.
+Okay this is the one of the keys for EASE in P3 that I was NOT a good example of.
 I wish I could say I was.
-While I have over the last 2 years learned to eat to hunger in general, the majority of my P3’s were not really run with this in mind.
-I was doing good just to be avoiding sugar at that point.
+While I have over the last 6 years learned to eat to hunger in general, the majority of my P3’s were not really run with this in mind.
+I was doing good just to be avoiding sugar at that point!
+These days I do not eat to the point of being overly full, and maintaining my weight is MUCH easier, consistent and reliable because of this.

-Somehow it did work out, BUT I was also in hot pursuit of gaining muscle after most my rounds, and I did gain several lbs of muscle- building fat or muscle both take excess calories, so that’s why I don’t think I’m the best example for those in P3 wishing to truly stay the same weight- thankfully my “gains” during P3 and P4 have pretty much been all desirable ones (muscle), but I recognize this is not the goal of the majority of you hCGing ladies out there.
+Somehow my P3’s still did work out, but I was also in hot pursuit of gaining muscle after most my rounds, and I did gain several lbs of muscle- building fat or muscle both take excess calories, so that’s why I don’t think I’m the best example for those in P3 wishing to truly stay the same weight- thankfully my “gains” during P3 and P4 have pretty much been all desirable ones (muscle), but I recognize this is not the goal of the majority of you hCGing ladies out there.
+If you’re not doing heavy weight lifting and you’re eating excess calories on P3 like I was, you will gain fat not muscle.

 That being said, eating to hunger can be a very important piece of the puzzle to truly stabilizing your health and having freedom with what you eat later down the road.
 I am not going to dwell too much on this topic because there is already an excellent book that covers this subject in great detail, Weight-Loss Apocalypse: Emotional Eating Rehab Through the hCG Protocol.